What is Total Expense Ratio? All you need to know

 Expense Ratio = (1 crore) / (100 crore) = 0.01 = 1%

-• Management fees: This is the fee paid to the fund manager for managing the fund's investments.
+Management Fees: This is the fee paid to the fund manager and investment team for researching, selecting, and managing the fund’s portfolio.
+It’s the largest portion in most cases.

-• Administrative expenses: These are the costs associated with running the fund, such as accounting, legal, and compliance fees.
+Administrative Expenses: These are the day-to-day costs of running the fund, such as accounting, legal, audit, compliance, and record-keeping functions.

 Factors Affecting Expense Ratios